Online Banking Agreement.

-9.1 We’ll usually notify you of changes via your Online Banking secure inbox.
-But we may also use email, SMS, post, in-app notifications or any other appropriate messaging service.
+9.1 We’ll usually notify you of changes using your Online Banking secure inbox, but we may also use email, SMS, post, online notifications or any other appropriate messaging service.
 Provided we give you at least 30 days’ notice in advance, we can:

-(a) change any of these terms or conditions, including introducing or changing charges, changing the terms or conditions of the Additional Services, or withdrawing an Additional Service; and
+a) change any of these terms or conditions, including introducing or changing charges, changing the terms or conditions of the Additional Services, or withdrawing an Additional Service; or

 We can also make a change that is to your advantage without telling you in advance.

-9.2 The notice period will start from the date we deliver the notice to your Online Banking secure inbox or send it by one of the other means.
+9.2 The notice period will start from the date we tell you we have delivered the notice to your Online Banking secure inbox or have sent it by one of the other means.

-- A change in regulatory requirements – in other words, our regulator is making changes we must apply.
+- A change in regulatory requirements – for example, if the law changes or our regulator changes its rules or guidance.

 - To reflect changes in Online Banking or the Additional Services available to you.

 - To do something that is to your advantage.